ifilot/bramble/paper/paper.md

 ---
-title: 'Bramble: adaptive CNA-based atomic pattern recognition and similarity analysis'
+title: 'Bramble: adaptive common neighbor analysis (CNA) for the recognition of surface topologies in nanoparticles'
 tags:
   -
 authors: